Freezing: Plants

 Many plants undergo a process called hardening, which allows them to survive temperatures below 0 °C for weeks to months.

 Animals

 The nematode Haemonchus contortus can survive 44 weeks frozen at liquid nitrogen temperatures.
 Other nematodes that survive at temperatures below 0 °C include Trichostrongylus colubriformis and Panagrolaimus davidi.
 Many species of reptiles and amphibians survive freezing.

 Human gametes and 2-, 4- and 8-cell embryos can survive freezing and are viable for up to 10 years, a process known as cryopreservation.

 Experimental attempts to freeze human beings for later revival are known as cryonics.

 Food preservation

 Freezing is a common method of food preservation that slows both food decay and the growth of micro-organisms.
 Besides the effect of lower temperatures on reaction rates, freezing makes water less available for bacteria growth.
 Freezing is a widely used method of food preservation.
 Freezing generally preserves flavours, smell and nutritional content.
-Freezing became commercially viable.